shagun199/CompIQ-Assessment-FE/README.md

 # CompIQ - Payroll Management System

+I have used Gemini CLI tool to make this documentation

 CompIQ is a web application for managing employee payrolls.
 It provides functionalities for user authentication, payroll processing, and anomaly detection.

 ## Features